sroze/profile/README.md

-# Profile.io
+# Profile

-Centralize your application profiles.
+**WORK IN PROGRESS**

+Centralize your Symfony application profiles and aggregates them by metadata.
+The goal of this application is to help to debug your micro-services applications.